 Cost of Attendance

-While most students pay far less, the total cost of attendance for the 2022–2023 year is $68,778, including tuition and estimates for room and board, books and supplies, fees, and personal and transportation costs.
+The average annual tuition paid by transfer students who received merit scholarships and grants is $22,189.
+The total cost of attendance for the 2023–2024 year is $70,852 for a traditional, full-time undergraduate student living on campus.
+This includes tuition and estimates for room and board, books and supplies, fees, and personal and transportation costs.
 Most students are offered a financial aid package that includes student grants, and all students are offered assistance from the U.S. Department of Education’s Direct Loan Program.
 Some students are also offered campus employment.
 The amount of this additional financing is based on the difference between the cost of attendance and the student’s other assistance.